JasperFx/oakton/documentation/documentation/getting_started.md

 <!--title: Getting Started-->

-Oakton originated out of the defunct [FubuCore](https://github.com/DarthFubuMVC/fubucore) project in 2010 as a mechanism to allow our .Net development team to build robust console line utilities with these attributes:
+Oakton originated in the now defunct [FubuCore](https://github.com/DarthFubuMVC/fubucore) project in 2010 as a mechanism to allow our .Net development team to build robust console line utilities with these attributes:

 * Make it easy to embed and expose command help for user friendliness